 In addition, we see that a person's lifespan is not pre-determined since if the person returns home and does not fight then he has a greater chance of living.
-Hoffmann (1961, p.379, on 20:7) writes that for sure the person was destined to die, but just like the law by putting up a guardrail (22:8), we do not want the person's death to be the responsibility of the officials who send the people to war.
+Hoffmann (1961, p.
+379, on 20:7) writes that for sure the person was destined to die, but just like the law by putting up a guardrail (22:8), we do not want the person's death to be the responsibility of the officials who send the people to war.
 Yet, this analogy is not correct since the guardrail stops everybody from falling off the roof and dying, while here the exemptions only stop a few people from dying.
 The simple understanding of 20:2-8, and of the law of putting up a guardrail, is that if a person acts in a dangerous manner, then he/she has a greater chance of dying, and when possible people should take precautions to increase their chance of living.

 The four draft exemptions can be divided into two groups, based on the break in 20:8, "and the shotrim continue to speak."
 The first group, 20:5-7, record exemptions for a person who has built a house but has not yet dedicated it, planted a vineyard but did not harvest it or was engaged but did not yet marry.
 The second group, 20:8, is for a person who is scared of dying and/ or of attacking the enemy (Ibn Ezra and Hizkuni on 20:8).

 It is striking that these exemptions do not include the most popular draft exemption today in Israel, learning Torah.
 If this is a legitimate exemption, why was it not mentioned in the Torah with the other exemptions?
 In fact, the examples of planting a vineyard and building a house are probably completely removed from the life of the typical person today who does not serve in the Israeli army.
-As Hirsch writes, (on 20:5-7) “Clearly here the Torah… strikingly lays value on these peace-time tasks being accomplished by every individual personally.”
+As S. R. Hirsch writes, (1989, on 20:5-7) “Clearly here the Torah… strikingly lays value on these peace-time tasks being accomplished by every individual personally.”
 The list of draft exemptions is another case where the Torah indicates the importance of working.

 The Torah explains that the reason for the exemption in 20:8 (the second group) is in order that these people who are exempt do not harm the morale of the people fighting, but what is the reason for the exemptions in 20:5-7 (the first group)?
 One curiosity within the first group of exemptions is that for each of the three cases, the Torah stresses that there is fear that somebody else may either dedicate the house, harvest the vineyard or marry the woman.
 Why is this possibility relevant to granting the exemption to a person from fighting?
 Why is it important who dedicates the house or harvests the vineyard?